mparchment/salsabil-io/src/content/blog/hadith.md

 Imam Malik used to revise his Muwatta’ year after year, carefully selecting which hadith were included.
 Due to this, there is variation between the different riwayat.
 Study the riwayah of al-Qa’nabi, which was preferred by most of the muhaddithin, including Imam Ahmad.

-Hatim al-’Awni recommends reading al-Qabas by Ibn al-’Arabi: a brief, thematic commentary on al-Muwatta in contrast to al-Masalik by the same author.
-Supplement this with Ahmad Nur Sayf’s Amal Ahl al-Madinah, which explains the terminology used by Imam Malik throughout al-Muwatta.
-Al-Shafi’i’s Ikhtilaf Malik is also an essential read regarding claims of Medinan consensus.
+Hatim al-’Awni recommends reading *al-Qabas* by Ibn al-’Arabi: a brief, thematic commentary on al-Muwatta in contrast to *al-Masalik* by the same author.
+Supplement this with Ahmad Nur Sayf’s *Amal Ahl al-Madinah*, which explains the terminology used by Imam Malik throughout al-Muwatta.
+Al-Shafi’i’s *Ikhtilaf Malik* is also an essential read regarding claims of Medinan consensus.

 # Intermediate Level
 The objective of this stage is to begin preparing for the thorough and exhaustive study of the major hadith literature.